 3. International money depreciation: the “donation of the poor to the rich”

-The total international reserves of 11 trillion USD equivalent means that the “donations” of all countries in the world for the international currencies owners reach more than 200 billion dollars per year; 60% flows to the United States, 20% to the Eurozone, and the rest to Japan, the UK, etc. All countries in the world, most of which are developing countries, and some poor countries where some of their people are still starving, work together to make a “charity” to cover the budget deficit of the richest countries in the world worth 200 billion dollars per year.
+With a total world FX reserves of 11.7 trillion US dollars equivalent, the worldwide “donations” to the owners of international currencies totals more than 200 billion dollars per year; 60% goes to the US, 20% goes to the Euro, and the rest goes to Japan, UK, etc. This means that all countries in the world, including developing and poor countries where some of the population is starving donate the richest countries in the world more than 200 billion dollars per year.

-5. Global-scale trade war
+4. Global-scale trade war

 6. Foreign debt trap

-7. The middle income trap
+7. Middle-income trap

 8. Global imbalances